ConicSections1/L1CacheSim/README.md

 ## Why This Repository Exists

 This project is designed to demonstrate hardware-aware modeling, cache behavior analysis, and data-structure discipline.
-The implementation is intentionally explicit about the core tradeoff that matters in interview settings: the cache policy is not a linear scan over an array.
+The implementation is intentionally explicit about the core tradeoff: the cache policy is not a linear scan over an array.
 It is a front-moved LRU list backed by a hash map.

 ## CLI